Other considerations for your own HTML mailings: Personalization, smart tags and links

 <a title="My Website" rel="Website link" href="full URL here" target="_blank">Click here to visit my Website</a>

 Make sure to use the full URL starting with http:// to ensure your links are rendered and tracked correctly.

 You can create jump links in your mailing -- also called bookmarks or anchor links -- which, when clicked, jump the reader down to an item somewhere else in the same email.
 This is particularly helpful in creating newsletter-style headlines at the top that link to longer paragraphs or stories below.
 (You can also set up jump links when using the WYSIWYG editor.)
 To set up jump links, name the anchor and then create the link to it.

 To name the anchor, simply place the following tag around the word(s) to which you want the anchor to point:

 To create the jump link, use the pound sign (#) followed by the anchor name as the link target.
 So, to link to the anchor created above, your code would look like this:

 <a href="#MyFirstAnchor">Article 1</a>

-Of course, if you'd rather not tackle your campaign's HTML code from scratch, just use the drag-and-drop content editor and choose a pre-designed (and solidly coded) template from our Template Gallery.
-And if you have any questions about using the editor, don't hesitate to ask.
+Of course, if you'd rather not tackle your mailing's HTML code from scratch, use the drag & drop editor and choose a pre-designed (and solidly coded) template from our gallery.